jianxiaoguo/website/content/en/docs/installing-workflow/_index.md

 ---
-title: Installing To Kubenetes
+title: Installing to Kubernetes
-linkTitle: Installing To Kubenetes
+linkTitle: Installing to Kubernetes
 description: >
    Deploying Drycc on a Kubernetes Cluster.
 weight: 3